Skip to content

 101. Time-bound commitment to reduce greenhouse gas (GHG) emissions intensity?

-The company reports reducing GHG emissions by 45% by 2030 and hitting net-zero emissions by 2050.
-However, the commitment does not include Scope 1 and/or Scope 2 emissions.
+The company reports to halve its GHG emission intensity by 2030 and achieve net-zero emissions by 2050 across all its commodities.
+However, the commitment is not reported against a baseline year and does not include Scope 1 and Scope 2 emissions.

 • P